colehanan1/FlyBehaviorScoring/README.md

   multiplies responder samples by an additional `{0: 1.0, 1: 2.0}` class weight on
   top of the intensity-derived sample weights so the tuned network mirrors the false-positive minimising production variant.
+* When `--model fp_optimized_mlp` is selected, Optuna now samples only two-layer architectures.
+Baseline reporting and saved JSON payloads therefore always include exactly two hidden widths, and the CLI rejects single-layer configurations for this variant to keep deployment aligned with the production topology.
 * Whenever a feature subset leaves fewer usable columns than the requested PCA dimensionality, the tuner, deterministic baseline, best-parameter replay, and final retraining all clamp `n_components` to the available feature count while